Kareeb

-Kareeb (English: Intimate) is a 1998 Indian Hindi-language romance film written, produced and directed by Vidhu Vinod Chopra.
-It stars Bobby Deol and Neha Bajpai.
+Kareeb (English: Close) is a 1998 Indian Hindi-language romance drama film produced, directed and co-written by Vidhu Vinod Chopra.
+It stars Bobby Deol and Shabana Raza.

 Plot

 Birju Kumar is a young man from an upper-middle-class family in Himachal Pradesh.
 His father insists on him being responsible, while Birju is interested in petty theft, lies, and romancing a beautiful young woman named Neha.
 Neha is a simple, beautiful, and responsible girl from a poor family.
 When Birju first sees Neha, he immediately falls in love with her.
 Neha also starts liking Birju but hides her feelings.
 Birju tries everything to impress Neha and eventually she realizes how much she loves Birju and can't live without him.

-Birju's father does not want Birju to marry into a poor family but Birju lies that Nehas's uncle is rich and arranges their wedding.
+Birju's father does not want Birju to marry into a poor family but Birju lies that Neha's uncle is rich and arranges their wedding.
 Birju steals money from his home and pretends that the money has been sent by Neha's uncle.
-However, on the night of the wedding, Birju's father discovers the truth and calls off the wedding.
+However, on the eve of the wedding, Birju's father discovers the truth and calls off the wedding.

 Neha's mother, unable to withstand this emotional distress, suffers a heart attack.
-When Birju meets Neha she is very distraught for her mother and angry at Birju for lying.
+When Birju meets Neha she is very distraught for her mother and anger at Birju for lying.
 Neha makes Birju promise that he will never show his face again.
 Neha then takes her mother to a Shimla hospital in an ambulance and Birju follows.
 Birju later spends that night sleeping on the steps of a laundry shop owned by Bhigelal.
 Bhigelal is an interesting character with the dream of visiting England one day and owns a collection of antique coins to sell to a diwanji.
 With the money earned by selling coins and operating his laundry shop, he plans to visit England just as his father dreamed of.
 He then hires Birju as a laundry boy.
-This is Birju's first job which he accepts to stay near Neha and earn money to support her mother's treatment.
+This is Birju's first job which he accepts to be near Neha and earn money to support her mother's treatment.
 One day after work Birju meets Uncle and Aunty.
 They treat Birju as their son and offer to help him whenever he needs it.